Victorian Era Costume Jewelry

 READ

-Jewelry Of The Victorian Era
+Mourning Jewelry Victorian Era

 To further minimize exposure to air, encapsulating them in an airtight container or bag helps protect against oxygen in the surrounding environment.
 All storage materials should be non-abrasive and acid free, with boxes lined with cotton fabric being preferable over plastic bags or rubber bins.